California Rifle and Pistol Association

-The California Rifle & Pistol Association (CRPA) is an 501(c)(4) advocacy group that provides training in the safe use of firearms; sanctions shooting competitions and lobbies for pro-firearms and Second Amendment policy in the US state of California.
+The California Rifle & Pistol Association (CRPA) is an 501(c)(4) gun rights advocacy group.
+It provides training in the safe use of firearms, sanctions shooting competitions, and lobbies for pro-firearms and Second Amendment policy in the US state of California.

 The CRPA is controlled by an independent board of directors in California.
 The Association has engaged in litigation challenging anti-gun legislation.

 Subsidiaries

 The CRPA Foundation is the 501c3 segment of the CRPA family.
-The CRPA Foundation provides grants and scholarships to deserving groups and students who are involved in the shooting sports and conservation.
+The CRPA Foundation provides grants and scholarships to groups and students who are involved in the shooting sports and conservation.
 The CRPA Foundation is a tax-exempt entity and most donations to the Foundation are non-taxable.
 The Foundation is a 501(c)(3) organization.